solana-labs/solana/docs/src/cli/deploy-a-program.md

 - `Program Id` is the address that can be referenced in an instruction's `program_id` field when invoking a program.
+- `Owner`: The loader this program was deployed with.
 - `ProgramData Address` is the account associated with the program account that holds the program's data (shared object).
 - `Authority` is the program's upgrade authority.